 - Blood tests: CBC, blood cultures if clinical findings suggestive of bacteremia

-- Blood urea nitrogen, creatinine levels for individuals with urinary retention/obstruction
+- Blood urea nitrogen and creatinine levels for individuals with urinary retention/obstruction

 - Serum prostate-specific antigen (PSA) may be elevated

-Case presentation - 24-year-old male complaining of blood in the ejaculate after intercourse with girlfriend think prostatitis and treat appropriately
+Case presentation - 24-year-old male complaining of blood in the ejaculate after intercourse with his girlfriend - think prostatitis and treat appropriately

-- In this case and in men < 35 treat for Chlamydia and Gonorrhea - Ceftriaxone and Azithromycin (or Doxycycline)
+- In this case and in men < 35 cover chlamydia and gonorrhea - ceftriaxone and doxycycline

-- In older men > 35 treat with fluoroquinolones or Bactrim for six weeks to ensure eradication of the infection
+- In older men > 35, treat with fluoroquinolones or Bactrim for 4-6 weeks to ensure eradication of the infection

-- Patient who cannot tolerate oral medication, demonstrate signs of severe sepsis or have bacteremia should be hospitalized.
+- Patients who cannot tolerate oral medication, demonstrate signs of severe sepsis, or have bacteremia should be hospitalized.
 In such cases, intravenous levofloxacin or ciprofloxacin may be given with or without an aminoglycoside (gentamicin or tobramycin).